-- 7:45 am- William Lopez and Chuck Grey were surfing off Law Street, 100 yards from shore in 6 feet of water.
-While waiting for a set, they noticed that the water was swirling around 40 feet away.
+- 7:45 am- William Lopez and Chuck Grey surfed off Law Street, 100 yards from shore in 6 feet of water.
+While waiting for a set, they noticed the water swirling around 40 feet away.
 Suddenly they saw a 24-inch dorsal fin swimming side to side.
 It was also noted that the diameter of the water displacement was over 15 feet wide.

 July 12, 2008

-- Dominick Volpini was SUP near Tower 20, came across a severely injured dolphin with a huge chunk bitten out of its flipper.
+- Dominick Volpini was SUP near Tower 20 and came across a severely injured dolphin with a huge chunk bitten out of its flipper.
 It was still alive, and several dolphins had made a protective circle around it.

 May 29, 2008

 - 6:15 pm- Russell Williams was spearfishing over the reef at Pacific Beach Point in 15-20 feet of water.
 He noticed a great white shark motionless 10 to 15 feet away from him.
-When he raised his speargun and pointed it at the shark, and it swam away.
+When he raised his speargun and pointed it at the shark, it swam away.

 Ocean Beach Shark Sightings

 Ocean Beach is another popular surfing and party beach.
 Ocean Beach pier, the longest concrete pier on the west coast (1971 feet), is situated next to miles of bluffs and reefs that continue down to Point Loma.

 When in college, I had a few friends that lived down here and claimed that the city rumor of Ocean Beach Pier is that there is a resident female great white that is regularly seen here by the locals.
 I will have to dig deeper with more research, but the lack of evidence I have seen so far does not give credence to this claim.
 But who knows?
 I am eager to learn more.